borisbabic/hearthstone_hdt_linux/README.md

 ## Prerequisites
 ### Any distro
-- wine (duh) - I assume you either need the 32bit version or the wow version (which supports both).
+- wine staging - HDT won't install if it's not a staging version.
+I assume you either need the 32bit version or the wow version (which supports both).
 Tested working on: wine-3.13 (Staging) - 5.0 (Staging)
 - winetricks - used for making the setup eaiser.
 You can manually do the steps without it, but it's easier to use.
-Tested working on: 20180603 - sha256sum: a114ec82c634d87b048cef33f1a0bfe9d26f3795459fd85c5bb064dc0260299c
+Tested working on: 20180603 - 20191224
 ### Arch linux
 - wine-staging
 - winetricks
 - lib32-libldap and lib32-gnutls (without these the login button won't show up on Battle.net)
 ### Nixos/nix
-It's tested working with the following (on the nixos-unstable channel, and likely 18.09):
+It's tested working with the following (on the nixos-unstable channel):
 - wineWowPackages.staging
 - winetricks